taa371/SE-fMRI-Pipeline-magnitude-fieldmaps/README.md

 - GNU

 ## Step 1: Change all relevant paths in the FreeSurfer environment set up script /SetupHCPPipelinesScript.sh
-    - see FreeSurfer pipelines documentation for more information
+    - see FreeSurfer pipelines documentation for more information (https://github.com/Washington-University/HCPpipelines)
+    - NOTE: this script is sourced in the anatomical, functional and denoising wrappers

 ## Step 2: Anatomical Pipeline
-    -
+    ####

+## Step 3: Functional Pipeline

+## Step 4: Denoising Pipeline